Defence of democracy and neutrality

 Honorable mentions and diploma from the Swiss Shooting Festival of 1924, awarded to the Swiss Military Gunclub of Bendel, a hamlet in the Swiss valley Toggenburg.
 For 100 years, until 1996, every Swiss man in compulsory military service was obliged by law to be a member of a gunclub. |

-For deterrence and defence against those that would try to attack and insurgencies from within, men who stayed at home in the Eidgenossenschaft, were required to get military training and continued shooting practice, which was why they had gun clubs, communities of farmers, craftsmen, merchants and tradesmen, all equal without regard to their social standing.
-Be they were poor or wealthy, they stood together to defend their homeland.
-In the 19th century, with the building of nations and democracy, after the service in foreign armies had been banned for Swiss nationals, the tradition of the gunning clubs was revived.
+For deterrence and defence against foreign powers that would try to attack and insurgencies from within, men who stayed at home in the old Eidgenossenschaft were required to get military training and continued shooting practice, which was why they had gun clubs, whose members were farmers, craftsmen, merchants and tradesmen, all equal without regard to their social standing.
+Be they poor or wealthy, they stood together to defend their homeland.
+In the 19th century, with the building of nations and democracy, after the service in foreign armies was banned for Swiss nationals, the tradition of the gunning clubs was revived.
 For one hundred years, until 1996 Swiss militia men from the Swiss Defence Army were required to be members of a gunclub.
 Apart from the military gun clubs, there were workers gun clubs and local ones.
 As the Chief Commander of the Swiss Defence Forces stated on LinkedIn recently:

 "The Swiss Armed Forces are Swiss citizens who perform a special duty for the security of us all.
 The Swiss Armed Forces defend our country and its people.
 Ready at all times to help and protect."